 Let’s say that you’ve already got a sizeable pile of toys, with lots of variety, but the puppy has tried them all and seems to be bored with them.
 What do you do?
 Well, there’s no need to donate them to the newest puppy in your neighbourhood, only to go out and buy more toys, and repeat the cycle all over again.
 Just as you dress up the same old dinner, you’re better off finding ways to dress up the same old toys.

 Many puppies are not much different from kittens in their tastes: everything is better with a string on it.
 Imagine a fairly dull toy that looks like a cloud or possibly a sheep (the toy is so featureless that it’s not easy to tell).
 Your puppy has mouthed it a bit but basically there’s not much one can do with it.
-Solution: tie on securely a length of string (a natural material is safest).
+Solution: tie on securely a length of string or a sash from a dress or bath robe.
+It could even be an old scarf or tie, or one or both legs from a pair of tights.
 What difference does a string make?
 Well, it helps to turn a mere toy into a game—in this case, the game of “chase me while I dangle a sheep.”
 Strings were certainly a life-saver with my puppy, until we turned more to paper bags as she grew up.

 As a poem for my dog says: